-Building fires are divided into two classes of severity in NFIRS: "confined fires," which are fires confined to certain types of equipment or objects, and "nonconfined fires," which are not confined.
-Confined building fires are small fire incidents that are limited in extent, staying within pots, fireplaces or certain other noncombustible containers.4 Confined fires rarely result in serious injury or large content losses, and they are expected to have no significant accompanying property losses due to flame damage.5 The smaller, confined fires accounted for 70 percent of the multifamily fires, with cooking fires as the predominant type of confined fire (Table 1).
+Building fires are divided into two classes of severity in NFIRS: "confined fires," which are fires confined to certain types of equipment or objects, and "nonconfined fires," which are fires that are not confined to certain types of equipment or objects.
+Confined building fires are small fire incidents that are limited in extent, staying within pots, fireplaces or certain other noncombustible containers.5 Confined fires rarely result in serious injury or large content loss, and they are expected to have no significant accompanying property loss due to flame damage.6 The smaller, confined fires accounted for 70 percent of the multifamily fires, with cooking fires as the predominant type of confined fire (Table 1).
 Nonconfined fires made up the remaining 30 percent of multifamily fires.
-In contrast to one- and two-family residences, the relative proportions of confined and nonconfined fires were reversed; nonconfined fires accounted for the bulk of one- and two-family building fires (61 percent), and confined fires accounted for the remaining 39 percent.
+In contrast to one- and two-family residences, the relative proportions of confined and nonconfined fires were reversed: nonconfined fires accounted for the bulk of one- and two-family building fires (61 percent), and confined fires accounted for the remaining 39 percent.